thoth-station/license-solver/README.md

 ## What license-solver does
 Detects licenses and classifier from metadata provided by:
    - PyPI
-   - JSON file
+   - JSON files
-   - folder with JSON files
+   - folder/s with JSON files
-   - dictionary ()
+   - dictionary

 The output is printed by default on STDOUT (you can choose the file where to save the output more in --help).